bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 * Puzzle pages
     * Year page
-        * Each year page has month links
-        * Tabs to all years
+        * Tabs for previous and next year
-        * No back tab

     * Month page
         * Tabs for just previous and next month